-2.1 System Model
+2.1 System model

-Fig. 1 shows an example of GOR.
-Assume node S, i.e., the sender, is forwarding a packet to a destination D, and s_i is one of S's neighbors which are closer to D than S. Let C be the set of s_i which is the available next-hop node set of S, and let N = |C|, which is the number of nodes in C. Like geographic routing [9, 16, 8, 13], we assume S is aware of the location information of itself, s_i 's and D. Define a_i in Eq.
-(1) as the packet advancement toward the destination when a packet sent by i is relayed by s_i .
+In this paper, we consider the local GOR scenario such as the example in Fig. 1.
+Assume node S, i.e., the sender, is forwarding a packet to a destination D, and s_i is one of S's neighbors which are closer to D than S. Let C be the set of s_i which we name as the available nexthop node set of S, and N = |C|, which is the number of nodes in C. Like geographic routing, we assume S is aware of the location information1 of itself, s_i 's and D. Define a_i in Eq.
+1 as the packet advancement to the destination when a packet sent by S is relayed by s_i .